 Civilian Instructor Ken Ozwell

-Ken joined the Sqn back in 2002 as a Service Instructor during his secondment to BAE Systems, while he was working on the Eurofighter Typhoon.
+Ken joined the Sqn back in 2002 as an RAF Service Instructor during his secondment to BAE Systems, when he was working on the Eurofighter Typhoon.
 After leaving the Royal Air Force, Ken has remained with the Sqn as a Civilian Instructor but he is now in the process of transferring over to 195 (Grimsby) Sqn ATC in Trent Wing.
 However, he is remaining attached to 967 Sqn as a Supernumerary member of staff.

-Ken runs the Radio Communicator Badge Scheme for the Cadets which gave them the opportunity to use VHF mobile radios and the HF base radio.
+Ken looked after the Sqn Radios and IT for the Cadets which gave them the opportunity to use VHF mobile radios and the HF base radio.
 The Radio Communicator Badge scheme involves Computer and Internet activities as well as some basic electronics.
-He also teaches basic Radio & Radar techniques and Satellite Communications.
+He also taught basic Radio & Radar techniques and Satellite Communications.
 Ken has also helped out by administering the Sqn website.

 Civilian Instructor Rich Humble

 Richard joined the Squadron in 2007 after a tour in the Royal Air Force as an engineering officer.
 Richard is currently employed with BAE Systems on the fault investigation section supporting the Tornado aircraft.
 On the Squadron Richard is responsible for the Cadet projects. this covers areas such as aero modelling and car maintenance.
 Richard is also a keen motor-sport enthusiast and spends his weekends dismantling and rebuilding his collection of classic cars.
 Away from the Squadron Richard keeps bees and produces excellent local honey!

 Sqn Ldr Drew Steel MBE RAF(Ret’d) – Squadron Honorary President